 How much should I spend on a tent?

 As we’ve seen in the product guide above, tents can range dramatically in price.
 Similar to the question about weight, it depends on what you’re going to use it for.
 For instance, with a smaller budget, you can get yourself a high-quality summer tent.
 But, if you need something that'll keep you safe and comfortable in winter weather, it won’t cut it.
-Now we’re looking at the ACI Tent, which is more than threefold in price.
+Now we’re looking at the Trango Tent, which is more than threefold in price.

 Do I need to use a footprint with my tent?